aspose-zip/Aspose.ZIP-Documentation/net/getting-started/installation/_index.md

 You can follow the steps below to reference the Aspose.ZIP API using the package manager console:

 1. Open your solution/project in Visual Studio.
-1. Select Tools -> Library Package Manager -> Package Manager Console from the menu to open package manager console.
+1. Select Tools -> Library Package Manager -> Package Manager Console from the menu to open the package manager console.

 ![todo:image_alt_text](installation_2.png)